3. Andalusia & Levante

 Day 1.
 Barcelona - Zaragoza - Madrid (635 km ~ 395 miles)

-Departure from Barcelona at 08am towards Zaragoza.
-Spain's fifth largest city, Zaragoza is the capital of the Aragón region.
-Located south of the Pyrenees, it sits right in the middle between Barcelona and Madrid, and is home to a range of fascinating sights, from Roman ruins to magnificent Islamic architecture and a striking Baroque cathedral.
-We will stop in the city center so you can have free time to explore the most notorious sights of Zaragoza: Basilica de Nuestra Señora del Pilar and Puente de Piedra (the Stone Bridge).
+Departure from Barcelona at 8 a.m. towards Zaragoza.
+Spain's fifth-largest city, Zaragoza is the capital of the Aragón region.
+Located south of the Pyrenees, it sits right in the middle of Barcelona and Madrid and is home to a range of fascinating sights, from Roman ruins to magnificent Islamic architecture and a striking Baroque cathedral.
+We will stop in the city center so you can have free time to explore the most notorious sights of Zaragoza: the Basilica de Nuestra Señora del Pilar and the Puente de Piedra (the Stone Bridge).

 • Bridge Puente de Piedra (the Stone Bridge) is the oldest of all the bridges across the Ebro River.
-It was built in 1401 following a Gothic style.
-Measuring about 225 meters in length, the entire stone structure is held by seven arches, with cutwaters that help to break the water flow.
+It was built in 1401 in a Gothic style.
+Seven arches support the entire stone structure, which is about 225 meters long and has cutwaters to help break up the water flow.
 It is very close to the Plaza del Pilar, so its silhouette with the Basilica del Pilar in the background has become one of the iconic images of the city.

-After some free time in Zaragoza continuation to Madrid.
-Arrival in early evening and accommodation.
+After some free time in Zaragoza, continue to Madrid.
+Arrival in the early evening and accommodation.

 Day 2.
 Madrid - Cordoba - Seville (530 km ~ 320 miles)

-Departure from the bus terminal at 08.00 in the morning towards Cordoba, passing thru the region of Castilla La Mancha, known for being the setting of Miguel de Cervantes' 17th century novel Don Quixote de la Mancha – probably, one of the most famous books ever to have come out of Spain.
+Departure from the bus terminal at 8:00 in the morning towards Cordoba, passing through the region of Castilla La Mancha, known for being the setting of Miguel de Cervantes' 17th-century novel Don Quixote de la Mancha—probably one of the most famous books ever to have come out of Spain.

-Arriving to Cordoba - one of the most beautiful old towns in Andalusia as well as one of Spain's most famous historical monuments.
-You will take a proper tour through its historic center - a very charming place, with its patios and courtyards, decorated with pots of aromatic jasmine and geraniums and walk narrow, winding streets, lined with what must be some of the prettiest and most colorful houses in southern Spain.
-Of course, you will enter the Mosque-Cathedral - the greatest dual-identity monument in Spain.
+Arriving in Cordoba, one of the most beautiful old towns in Andalusia, as well as one of Spain's most famous historical monuments, You will take a proper tour through its historic center, a very charming place with its patios and courtyards, decorated with pots of aromatic jasmine and geraniums, and walk narrow, winding streets lined with what must be some of the prettiest and most colorful houses in southern Spain.
+Of course, you will enter the Mosque-Cathedral, the greatest dual-identity monument in Spain.

-• Mosque-Cathedral Originally there was a Roman temple on this site, but it was replaced by a Christian church during the Visigoth era.
-After the Moors captured Córdoba in 711, the church was split in two and used by both Christians and Muslims as a place of worship.
+• Mosque-Cathedral Originally, there was a Roman temple on this site, but it was replaced by a Christian church during the Visigoth era.
+Both Christians and Muslims used the church as a place of worship after the Moors captured Cordoba in 711.
 But the reign of religious pluralism in Córdoba didn’t last long: in 784, on the orders of the Emir Abd al-Rahman, the church was destroyed and work on a great mosque began.
-Construction lasted for over two centuries and, when the building was completed in 987, Córdoba’s mosque was the largest in the Islamic kingdom, save only for that of Kaaba in Arabia.
-When the city was reclaimed by Christians in 1236, the mosque was converted into a church and in the 16th century Charles V added a great Renaissance nave right on top of the original Moorish structure.
-The mosque’s most-photographed aspect is its vast main hall, which is supported by over 850 double-arched columns.
+Construction lasted for over two centuries, and when the building was completed in 987, Córdoba’s mosque was the largest in the Islamic kingdom, save only for that of Kaaba in Arabia.
+When the city was reclaimed by Christians in 1236, the mosque was converted into a church, and in the 16th century, Charles V added a great Renaissance nave right on top of the original Moorish structure.
+The mosque’s most photographed aspect is its vast main hall, which is supported by over 850 double-arched columns.
 Sunlight and shadows create unusual effects as you wander among them, contemplating the multifaceted history of this great building.

-• Seville’s Cathedral is one of the largest in the world.
-It stands at an enormous 126 meters long and 83 meters wide and a ceiling height of 37 meters.
+• Seville’s cathedral is one of the largest in the world.
+It stands at an enormous 126 meters long and 83 meters wide, with a ceiling height of 37 meters.
 The classical exterior draws visitors into an equally impressive interior.
-For example, the main altarpiece, consists of 36 gilded panels, gently glimmering through the space.
-Globe-trotters can also pay their own homage to one of the world’s greatest travelers - this structure holds the sarcophagus of Christopher Columbus.
-During the tour we will see the Cathedral from outside.
+For example, the main altarpiece consists of 36 gilded panels, gently glimmering through the space.
+Globe-trotters can also pay their own homage to one of the world’s greatest travelers; this structure holds the sarcophagus of Christopher Columbus.
+During the tour, we will see the cathedral from the outside.

 Dinner and a night in Seville.